|

 premium brands are adopting storytelling and heritage-based marketing to

-differentiate themselves, appealing to a segment willing to invest in signature
+differentiate themselves and appeal to a segment willing to invest in signature

 fragrances.
 Additionally, the availability of high-end perfumes through